mlresearch/mlresearch.github.io/faq.md

 ----------------------------

-You are free to organize a hard copy of your proceedings for your workshop, although JMLR does not provide the support for this.
+You are free to organize a hard copy of your proceedings for your workshop, although PMLR does not provide the support for this.
 Previous editors have made use of Microtome.
-See the [Challenges in Machine Learning](http://www.mtome.com/Publications/CiML/ciml.html) series here which is made up of volumes from JMLR W&CP.
+See the [Challenges in Machine Learning](http://www.mtome.com/Publications/CiML/ciml.html) series here which is made up of volumes from PMLR.
 [Nicola Talbot](http://theoval.cmp.uea.ac.uk/~nlct/) has created a LaTeX [package](http://www.dickimaw-books.com/apps/makejmlrbookgui/) for creating books from the proceedings.